aaryagoriya/Assessment-3/README.md

 ## Software Design Principles Used in the Code

-This are Software Design Principlesin in the task:

 - **KISS (Keep It Simple, Stupid):**
     The staff_info function applies the KISS principle by keeping the logic straightforward.
 It only collects the required staff details and generates a requisition ID using a simple counter.
 No unnecessary complexity is added, which makes the function easy to understand and maintain.
 - **Separation of Concerns:** The requisitions_total function demonstrates Separation of Concerns by handling only the collection of requisition items and the calculation of their total value.
 It does not manage staff details or approval logic, keeping these responsibilities separate.
 This makes the code modular and easier to extend in the future.
 - **Single Responsibility Principle (SRP):**
-    The requisition_approval function follows the SRP because its sole responsibility is to decide whether a requisition is “Approved” or remains “Pending.”
-It does not collect data or compute totals but instead focuses only on approval logic.
+    The requisition_approval function follows the SRP because its sole responsibility is to decide whether a requisition’s status should change from the default "Pending" to "Approved".
+It does not collect data or compute totals but instead focuses only on the approval logic.
 This clear separation improves clarity and maintainability.

 - **Open/Closed Principle:** The display_requisitions function reflects the Open/Closed Principle by being open for extension but closed for modification.
 It relies on other functions (staff_info, requisitions_total, and requisition_approval) to perform specific tasks.
 If new rules or features are needed, they can be added by updating those supporting functions without altering the display logic.

 ## Software Design Principles Not Used in the Code